 We provide a balanced vegetarian diet with gluten free and vegan options, without sugar, salt, meat or alcohol.
-We only use fresh herbs to replace salt and to replace sugar we use Stevita (natural sweetener), coconut sugar (due to it’s low glycemic index) and/or Xilitol.

 Most people feel healthier after an ayahuasca diet, some people even lose weight although this is not our focus, nor a guaranteed outcome.

 If you are unfamiliar with vegan and vegetarian cooking with herbs and spices, there are numerous recipes and cookbooks available online to help you get started.
 This is also a very good way to connect with yourself and your body.
 Click the button below for more information about preparing for the retreat.

 Ayahuasca diet after the ceremony – and beyond

 Even after your retreat is finished, it’s not a good idea to go straight back to your regular diet – especially if it contains a large number of processed foods and other things not prescribed by the dieta.
 We reintroduce salt on the last day of the retreat before people go to the city because the salt helps to protect and ground.

 It’s generally suggested that you continue your ayahuasca diet for at least 1 week after your retreat.
 Or, why not consider whether you really need to go back at all?